-The library accepts gifts of books and other materials with the understanding that they will be added to the library collection only if appropriate and needed to fill the gaps in the library print collection with the approval of The Librarian.
-If they are not needed because of duplication, condition, or outdated information the librarian can dispose of them.
+The library accepts gifts of books and other materials with the understanding that they will be added to the collection only if appropriate and needed with the approval of The Deans of the colleges.
+If they are not needed because of duplication, condition, or outdated information the dean can dispose of them as they sees fit.

 The same criteria of selection which are applied to purchase materials are applied to gifts.
 It is desirable for gifts of or for specific titles to be offered after consultation with the library in charge.
 Book selection will be made by the librarian if no specific book is requested.
-The Dubai Medical College for Girls and Dubai Pharmacy Colleges for Girls Library encourages and appreciates gifts and donations.
+The Dubai Medical and Dubai Pharmacy Colleges Library encourages and appreciates gifts and donations.

 By law, the library is not allowed to appraise the value of donated materials, though it can provide an acknowledgment of receipt of the items if requested by the donor.